Chart Color Schemes

 Population

-Population growth drivers in Northcote are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Northcote are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data, AreaSearch employs the VIC State Government's Regional/LGA projections from 2023, adjusting using a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting them employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-By 2041, Northcote is forecasted to grow by 10,766 persons based on aggregated SA2-level projections, reflecting a total increase of 36.9% over the 17-year period.
+Based on aggregated SA2-level projections, the Northcote statistical area (Lv2) is expected to grow by 10,767 persons to 2041, reflecting an increase of 36.5% in total over the 17 years.

 Frequently Asked Questions - Population